Q.1 What is advantage of taking registration in GST?

 Q.2 Can a person without GST registration claim ITC and collect tax?

-Ans.
-No. A person without GST registration can neither collect GST from his customers nor claim any input tax credit of GST paid by him.
+Ans: No, a person without GST registration can neither collect GST from his customers nor can claim any input tax credit of GST paid by him.

-Ans.
-Where the application for registration has been submitted within thirty days from the date on which the person becomes liable to registration, the effective date of registration shall be date of his liability for registration.
+Ans: Where the application for registration has been submitted within thirty days from the date on which the person becomes liable to registration, the effective date of registration shall be the date on which he became liable for registration.

 Where an application for registration has been submitted by the applicant after thirty days from the date of his becoming liable to registration, the effective date of registration shall be the date of grant of registration.

-In case of suomoto registration, i.e. taking registration voluntarily while being within the threshold exemption limit for paying tax, the effective date of registration shall be the date of order of registration.
+In case of a person taking registration voluntarily while being within the threshold exemption limit for paying tax, the effective date of registration shall be the date of order of registration.

-Q 4.
-Who are the persons liable to take a Registration under the Model GST Law?
+Q.4 Who are the persons liable to take a Registration under the GST Law?

-The above shall be computed on all India basis and excludes taxes charged under the CGST Act, SGST Act and the IGST Act.
+The above shall be computed on all India basis and excludes taxes charged under the CGST Act, SGST Act, UTGST Act, and the IGST Act.
 Aggregate turnover shall include all supplies made by the Taxable person, whether on his own account or made on behalf of all his principals.